Reina Bonta

-Reina Gabriela Villafañe Bonta (born April 17, 1999) is a professional footballer and filmmaker who plays as a center-back for Brazilian Série A1 club Santos FC.
-Born in the United States, she represents the Philippines women's national team.
+Reina Gabriela Villafañe Bonta (born April 17, 1999) is a professional footballer and filmmaker who plays as a center-back.
+Born in the United States, she represents the Philippines at international level.

+Early life

+Bonta was born in New Haven, Connecticut, and raised in Alameda, California, to a Filipino American father originally from Quezon City and a mother of Puerto Rican descent from New York.
+Her paternal grandfather was born in the United States, her paternal grandmother in the Philippines and her maternal grandparents in Puerto Rico.

 Career

 College career

 Like her dad, Bonta played collegiate soccer at Yale University.